-Since the paved pilot began in December of 2020, communication to the District regarding ebikes has been collected, monitored, and categorized to track public sentiment.
+Communication to the District regarding e-bikes has been collected, monitored, and categorized to track public sentiment from the beginning of the paved pilot back in December of 2020 until January 31, 2022.
 This includes public comment received via the general info@openspace.org email address, the public comment form for e-bikes posted on the District project website, through direct email correspondence to Board members, and from comments submitted in Board meetings.
 The comments are organized into the following categories: Support E-bikes on All Trails, Support E-bikes with Restrictions, Oppose E-bikes, and Undecided.
 The category of Support E-bikes with Restrictions was further broken down into the following categories: wide trails only, paved trails only, limited trails, and only Class 1 e-bikes.